 In Viaggiaresicuri webpage by the Ministry of Foreign Affairs countries have been divided in 6 groups:

-D – Australia, Canada, Georgia, Japan, New Zeland, Romania, Rwanda, South Corea, Thailand, Tunisia, Uruguay are allowed w/o motivation (also for tourism) and w/o isolation upon return, trips to/from List B countries.
+• D – Australia, Canada, Georgia, Japan, New Zeland, Romania, Rwanda, South Corea, Thailand, Tunisia are allowed w/o motivation (also for tourism) and w/o isolation upon return, trips to/from List B countries.
 It's mandatory to fill in a self-declaration.

-E – rest of the world it's only permitted to travel for reasons of work, health, study, absolute urgency, residence or residence.
-Travel for tourism is not allowed
+• E – rest of the world it's only permitted to travel for reasons of work, health, study, absolute urgency, residence or residence.
+Fiduciary isolation and health surveillance upon return is mandatory.

 It is always necessary to check, before departure, any restrictions on entry into the country to which you wish to travel.
 This information is available on the Safe Travel Country Cards and on the websites of the Italian Embassies and/or Consulates of the countries of interest.